zsparal/api-documentation/source/migrating-v1-to-v2.rst

 This would indicate an amount of €10.00.

-Note that if you specify an amount, you must specify the correct number of decimals.
-We strongly recommend sending ``value`` as a string.
+.. note:: If you specify an amount, you must specify the *correct* number of decimals.
+We strongly recommend sending
+          ``value`` as a string.
 Note that even though most currencies use two decimals, some like ``JPY`` use none.

 All amounts returned in the ``v2`` API will use this format.